kamahen/pykythe/README.md

 Pykythe depends on the deprecated `lib2to3` parser, and the details of the `Grammar.txt` file.

-TODO: This requires Python version 3.9.13.
+This requires Python version 3.9.13.

-You can create this in `$HOME/.local/bin/python3.9` by the following:
+If you can't install it, you can create it in `$HOME/.local/bin/python3.9` by the following:
 ```
-git clone git@github.com:python/cpython.git
+git clone --depth=1 git@github.com:python/cpython.git
 git checkout v3.9.13
 ./configure --prefix=$HOME/.local --enable-optimizations
 make -j
 make -j test
 make install
 ```

-TODO: A test has been added to ast_raw.parse

-DO NOT SUBMIT - FIXME - TODO
-Use a later version.

 ### Processing a single source file